 Check the Only allow offline login from users in certain groups to specify a group or groups of Duo users permitted to use offline access.
 Users who are not members of the groups you select here won't be able to enroll in offline access or login in with MFA when the Windows system is unable to contact Duo, and instead are subject to your fail mode configuration (let in without MFA if you enabled fail open, or prevented from logging in if you disabled fail open).

 After you configure this option, when a user logs into a Windows system while it's online and can reach Duo and it has been greater than 24-30 hours since the last online authentication, Duo for Windows Login will update the offline policies for all users on the system, including deprovisioning them for offline access if they are no longer members of the offline groups selected for offline login in the Duo Admin Panel.

 If you also configured permitted groups on your RDP application, users need to be members of both the permitted and the offline login groups to use offline access.

 Choose from the two options for expiring offline access in the Prevent offline login after setting:

 Enter the maximum number of offline logins allowed to users.
 With this option, there is no expiration date for offline access.

 Users may log on to the Duo-protected Windows workstation while offline the number of times you specify here.
 They'll need to reconnect their offline computer to the internet upon reaching this limit.
 The next time they perform an online Duo authentication, the computer’s offline counter resets.

-Enter the maximum number of days offline.
+Enter the maximum number of days offline, up to 365.
 With this option, there is no limit to the number of times a user logs in while offline during the allowed period.